Investigators say deadly midair collision near DC followed years of ignored warnings about traffic

-National Transportation Safety Board members were deeply troubled Tuesday over years of ignored warnings about helicopter traffic dangers and other problems, long before last year's midair collision between an American Airlines jet and an Army Black Hawk, which killed 67 people near Washington, D.C.
+WASHINGTON (AP) — National Transportation Safety Board members were deeply troubled Tuesday over years of ignored warnings about helicopter traffic dangers and other problems, long before an American Airlines jet and an Army Black Hawk collided a year ago, killing 67 people near Washington, D.C.

-The board heard hours of testimony from investigators who outlined their findings in the collision and subsequent crash near Reagan National Airport a year ago.
-Key themes emerged, including “overwhelmed” air traffic control, a failure to alert the jet's pilot about the other aircraft and a history of missed opportunities to reroute helicopter traffic.
+The placement of a helicopter route in the approach path of Reagan National Airport's secondary runway created a dangerous airspace and a lack of regular safety risk reviews made it worse, the board said.
+That was a key factor in the crash along with air traffic controllers' over reliance on asking helicopter pilots to avoid other aircraft.

+Throughout the daylong hearing, investigators emphasized the history of missed opportunities to address the risks.
+Those include the Federal Aviation Administration denying a 2023 request by a regional supervisor to reduce air traffic at Reagan and the failures to relocate the helicopter route or warn pilots more about the dangers after an eerily similar near miss in 2013.

 "I'm sorry for you, as these pages of these reports are written in your family members' blood," board member Todd Inman told the audience.
 "I'm sorry that we have to be here."

 Family members listened intently during the hearing.
 Some were escorted out, including two in tears, as an animation of the flights was displayed on video screens.
-Others wore black shirts bearing the names of crash victims.
+Others wore black shirts bearing the names of first responder units.

 "The negligence of not fixing things that needed to be fixed killed my brother and 66 other people.
 So I'm not very happy," Kristen Miller-Zahn, who watched from the front row, said during a break.